 This leaves eight astrophysical parameters as free parameters at each wavelength: the planet-to-star radius ratio ($R_{\rm p}/R_\ast$), the quadratic limb-darkening coefficients ($q_1, q_2$), the eclipse depth ($F_{\rm day}$), and the sinusoidal phase variation parameters ($C_1, C_2, D_1, D_2$) which are assigned wide uniform priors to allow for flexibility in the fit.

-We adopt the same fitting strategy as for the white light curve.
+We adopt the same fitting strategy as for the white light-curve.
 The first spectroscopic bin is fit using 50,000 iterations.
 For subsequent wavelength bins, the best-fit parameters from the previous bin are used as initial conditions, allowing the sampler to converge more efficiently.
 These subsequent bins are ran for 12,500 iterations, as they begin closer to their optimal solutions.
-As in the white light curve fit, each spectroscopic bin is first run for an initial burn-in phase consisting of 25\% of the total iterations, after which the fit is restarted at its maximum-likelihood parameters for the full iteration count.
+As in the white light-curve fit, each spectroscopic bin is first run for an initial burn-in phase consisting of 25\% of the total iterations, after which the fit is restarted at its maximum-likelihood parameters for the full iteration count.
 To ensure robust posterior sampling, we discard the first 60\% of steps as burn-in before analyzing the final parameter distributions.

-In both our fits for the white light curve and spectroscopic light curve fits we allow the astrophysical model to fit for negative planetary flux but disfavor such solutions by applying a half-Gaussian prior as described above.
+In both our fits for the white light-curve and spectroscopic light-curve fits we allow the astrophysical model to fit for negative planetary flux but disfavor such solutions by applying a half-Gaussian prior as described above.